• TimingMon-Fri 9AM-5:30PM EST

 3. Sea moss may improve gut health

-The human digestive system has lots of bacteria, some good and others are bad.
+The human digestive system has lots of bacteria, some good and others bad.
 Sea moss is a good source of bacteria that may help with food digestion.
-Sea moss is rich in dietary fiber and oligosaccharides, a prebiotic which is also found in medicinal mushrooms.
+Sea moss is rich in dietary fiber and oligosaccharides, a prebiotic in medicinal mushrooms.
 Scientists with BMC Complementary Alternative Medicine suggest sea moss may have multiple prebiotic effects, such as supporting the improvement of gut health.
 (8)

 4. Sea moss may enhance thyroid health

-Sea moss has a high content of the mineral iodine.
+Sea moss has a high mineral content of iodine.
 Iodine is important for proper thyroid function.
 This mineral helps to make thyroid hormones in the body.
-Notably, the thyroid helps our bodies in many ways, such as controlling metabolism and promoting brain and bone development in infants.
+Notably, the thyroid helps our bodies in many ways, such as controlling metabolism and promoting infant brain and bone development.

 5. Sea moss may support heart health

-Researchers with Marine Drugs consider sea moss a powerful nutraceutical product because of its positive effects on human health, supporting such things as autoimmune, ocular, and cardiovascular diseases.
-(9) Additionally, since sea moss is an excellent plant-based source of omega-3 fatty acids, sea moss may support cardiovascular health.
+Researchers with Marine Drugs consider sea moss a powerful nutraceutical product because of its positive effects on human health, supporting autoimmune, ocular, and cardiovascular diseases.
+(9) Additionally, since sea moss is an excellent plant-based source of omega-3 fatty acids, it may support cardiovascular health.

 Additionally, sea moss is a natural source of electrolytes, including sodium and potassium.
-The body needs sodium for nerve impulses, to contract and relax muscles, and for the balance of water and minerals.
+The body needs sodium for nerve impulses, to contract and relax muscles, and to balance water and minerals.
 These vital functions are core to healthy circulation and heart health.

 What Are the Side Effects of Sea Moss?